How to self-recover assets?

 BCH/BSV uses the same address as BTC Legacy, the generation path conforms to BIP44, and the coinType is 0 instead of 145 or 236.

-5. Recovery of ETH/ETC assets
+5. Recovery of ETH/ETC/BSC/VET assets

 6. Recovery of USDT (ERC20) and other ERC20 assets